SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 HLPF review on SDG 6 implementation (2018) <a href="#5">("DESA 2018")</a> states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
 We have not added these as specific terms in the phrases since they are covered by the general syntax
 `access` + `sanitation/hygiene services`.

-Terms for removing barriers or facilitating access to sanitation/hygiene services for persons with disabilities were found in https://sdgs.un.org/sites/default/files/documents/18805PersonswithDisabilities_Sectoral_paper_HLPF2018.pdf
+Terms for removing barriers or facilitating access to sanitation/hygiene services for persons with disabilities were found in <a href="#9">("HLPF 2018")</a>.
-("HLPF2018").

 Some vulnerable groups of people are mentioned in HPLF review on SDG 6 implementation <a href="#5">("DESA 2018")</a>.

 In addition we used UN sources to find terms and groups that can be considered "vulnerable" (Blanchard et al., 2017; Office of the High Commissioner, n.d.; United Nations, n.d.).

 * United Nations (n.d.)
 Fight racism.
-Vulnerable groups, who are they?. https://www.un.org/en/fight-racism/vulnerable-groups?gclid=EAIaIQobChMI9ODI_PvC9wIVV53VCh3pQgZCEAAYASAAEgInB_D_BwE (accessed Jun 2022).("UNracism")
+Vulnerable groups, who are they? <a href="#10">("UN Fight racism")</a>.

 * Office of the High Commissioner (n.d.)
 Non-discrimination: Groups in vulnerable situations.
 Special Rapporteur on the right to health.
-United Nations Human Rights. https://www.ohchr.org/en/special-procedures/sr-health/non-discrimination-groups-vulnerable-situations (accessed Jun 2022). ("NonDiscr")
+United Nations Human Rights. <a href="#11">("Office of the High Commissioner")</a> (accessed Jun 2022).

 * Blanchard et al. (2017).
 Words into action guidelines: National Disaster Risk Assessment.
 Special Topics: K. Consideration of Marginalized and Minority Groups in a National Disaster Risk Assessment.
-United Nations Office for Disaster Risk Reduction. https://www.undrr.org/publication/marginalized-and-minority-groups-consideration-ndra. ("Blanchard")
+United Nations Office for Disaster Risk Reduction <a href="#12">("Blanchard")</a>.

 The elements of the phrase are *action(eliminate OR facilitate) + inequalities OR women/vulnerable groups+access + sanitation/hygiene + services/facilities*